← Back to Home

 MethodDescription

-EmoraTest.init({ sdkKey, apiUrl })Initialize the SDK.
-Call once per page load.
+await EmoraTest.init({ sdkKey, apiUrl })Initialize the SDK.
+Call once per page load. apiUrl is optional — defaults to the domain serving the SDK script.

 Troubleshooting